levinyi/scripts/README.md

 this folder contains some scripts that can convert data format from one type to another. for example:
 1. gene2ensembl
 2. matrix2raster
+- convert matrix to raster format. see:
+3. raster2matrix
+- convert raster to matrix format. see:
-3. featureCounts2TPM.py
+4. featureCounts2TPM.py
+- convert featuresCounts txt to TPM, calculate TPM. see:https://www.jianshu.com/p/
-4. dna sequencing to complementory and reverse.
+5. dna sequencing to complementory and reverse.
-5. nuclear tide to aminoacid.
+6. nuclear tide to aminoacid.